 Elements like fraud, coercion, lack of mental capacity, and a lack of knowledge on essential matters related to finances would be additional issues for a court to consider when deciding whether or not an agreement was enforceable.
 If your spouse is threatening you to sign a contract and the threat has wholly removed your ability to act independently, then that is a surefire way to get the agreement tossed out.

 What tips may be helpful when negotiating and drafting premarital and marital property agreements?

-In order to avoid a situation where you have signed a premarital or marital property agreement only to have it be found as enforceable, it may be a good idea to follow these tips.
+To avoid a situation where you have signed a premarital or marital property agreement only to have it be found as enforceable, it may be a good idea to follow these tips.